prithvitewatia/claims-management/README.md

 ## Claims Management
-A mini project done completed in stage 4 of CTS internship period
+A mini project completed in stage 4 of CTS internship period

 ### Functionalities